Price

 Experience the Buddhist puja (blessing ceremony) at the Temple of the Tooth, which houses Sri Lanka’s most revered religious relic.

-Visit the beautifully kept and well-presented Peradeniya Botanic Gardens.
+Visit the beautifully kept and well-presented Peradeniya Botanic Gardens on the outskirts of Kandy.

 Enjoy a performance of the famous Kandyan Dancers and Drummers, with a fire-walking finale.